nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 update QUERY
 ```

-- `QUERY` can be the card's date or be part of the card's question or answer.
+- `QUERY` is part of the card's question or answer.
+It is not case sensitive.

 - A list of cards that contain this query will be listed, with an index assigned
   to each.

 - The user can then type the index of the card they wish to update with the
   following syntax

   ```
-  INDEX /q NEW_QUESTION
+  INDEX [/q NEW_QUESTION] [/a NEW_ANSWER]
   ```

-- This updates the question of the flashcard to `NEW_QUESTION`

-    - To update the answer of the flashcard, use `/a`
-      ```
-      INDEX /a NEW_ANSWER
-      ```

-    - To update the due date of the flashcard, use `/d`

-          INDEX /d NEW_DUE_DATE

-        - `NEW_DUE_DATE` has to be in the format `yyyy-mm-dd`
-        - The user can only update either one of the question, answer or due date at a time
-        - Since a slash character (`/`) can be interpreted as a command option,
-          `QUESTION`, `ANSWER` and `NEW_DUE_DATE` must not start with `/` or includes
-          ` /` (the slash with a space before it).
+- At least one of `/q` and `/a` must be provided.

+- Format of `NEW_QUESTION` and `NEW_ANSWER` is the same as in the `add` command
+  above.

 #### Example

 ```
-> update fruit
+update fruit
-Found 2 cards with the query "fruit":
+Found 2 card(s) with query "fruit":
 [1]
 Q: What is the worst fruit?
 A: Durian
 [2]
 Q: What is the Japanese word for "fruit"?
 A: 果物
-Which flashcard do you want to update?
+Which one do you want to update?
 1 /q What is the best fruit?
 Understood.
 The card has been updated to
 Q: What is the best fruit?
 A: Durian